We're a 501(c)(3) organization comprised of pilots, entrepreneurs, and educators who want every student to have the opportunity to build a life.

 Genesis is extremely passionate about diversity and inclusion, the aviation industry, and non-profit work.
 As a female in a male-dominated industry, she hopes to inspire young women to do the same.
 As an Aviation Community Foundation board member, she can't wait to live her passion!Expand +

 Advisory Board Member

-Lawrence Cole is a senior manager for Google Marketing Solutions.
+Lawrence Cole is a Director of Sales for Google Marketing Solutions.
 Prior to Google, he managed marketing operations for vBulletin software, a subsidiary of Internet Brands and also spent time working within the sales, engineering and operations functions of UPS.
 Lawrence started his career as a software engineer for Earthlink, Inc developing java and XML interfaces for corporate clients such as the NFL.

 Lawrence was first introduced to aviation growing up in Lakeland, FL where he attended the Sun N' Fun air show each year as a youngster.
 Then in college he spent 5 summers working for NASA, where he wrote aviation-oriented software programs at Langley Research Center in Langley, VA and worked on GPS and moon rover related design, engineering and programming projects at Marshall Space Flight Center in Huntsville, AL and The Jet Propulsion Laboratory in Pasadena, CA.

 Lawrence has a Distinguished Toastmaster designation from Toastmasters, International and is a member of Mensa International and Kappa Alpha Psi Fraternity, Inc. He has volunteered his time in the past as a mentor for the Tiger Woods Foundation, Black Girls Code, and School on Wheels, which provides in-home educational assistance to homeless children living in emergency shelters with their families.Expand +